powa-team/powa/docs/quickstart.rst

 Install the Web UI
 ------------------

-The RPM packages should work for currently supported Red Hat/Rocky Linux and Debian / Ubuntu.
+The PGDG packages should work for currently supported Red Hat/Rocky Linux and Debian / Ubuntu.
 For unsupported platforms, see :ref:`the installation through pip<powa-web-from-pip>` or :ref:`the full manual installation guide<powa-web-manual-installation>`.